charles-dong/Twitter/README.md

 - [x] In the timeline, show first photo alongside the text if the tweet contains photos
 - [ ] In detail tweet view, show all photos and also provide photo gallery view

-### Notes
-- replying does not work yet
-- detail view controller has not been implemented yet

 ### Walkthrough

 ![Alt text](https://github.com/charles-dong/Twitter/blob/master/yayTwitter.gif)